KirillSharafutdinov/revilio-ios/README.md

 4. Follow the haptic and audio feedback cues that intensify as camera center get closer to the target object

 ### 📝 Text Search
-1. Open Revilio and tap the "Find text" button on the main screen or use a Siri shortcut ("Hey Siri, Revilio find text -> [text_to_search]")
+1. Open Revilio and tap the "Find text" button on the main screen or use a Siri shortcut ("Hey Siri, Revilio find text" -> "[text_to_search]")
 2. Speak the text you're looking for
   - You can switch the input method to "Keyboard" in settings menu: when you tap the "Find text" button, screen with text input field will appear.
 3. Scan your environment with the camera - the app will automatically detect text in view